The north portal of the Cathredal shows six statues of saints:

 (top of the portal) St. Nicolas - St. Nicholas - (4th century), Bishop of Myra

-(top left) St. Pierre - St. Peter - (possibly died AD 67), apostle, featured prominently in the New Testament and the Acts of the Apostles.
-Patron saint of locksmiths and confessors.
-Usually depicted holding the keys to the Kingdom of Heaven in his hand.
-Peter is the first Pope
+(top left) St. Pierre - St. Peter - (possibly died AD 67), apostle, first pope; patron saint of locksmiths and confessors.
+Usually holding the keys to the Kingdom of Heaven in his hand

 (top right) St. Paul - the Apostle, (c.
 5 - c.
 67 ), persecuted the early followers of Jesus before switching sides and seeking to join them.
 He was instrumental in creating the Christian Church.
 He is the protector of tent-makers, theologians and the ecclesiastical press and is depicted with a sword.